alexissavva/NLP/README.md

 In the docker you just need to export `FAST_ALIGN_BASE` with this command `export FAST_ALIGN_BASE=/home/fast_align/` (the path to fast_align folder).

 You have everything to run the experiment and get results.
-Go to see `Running our experiments` part
+Go see `Running our experiments` part

 Do not forgot to export all api key if you delete/modifie result or scripts folder.